jtnardin/Tumor-Heterogeneity/README.md

 Each section contains code to replicate the results present in the manuscript, namely, nonlinear mixed effects modeling (NMLE), virtual populations (VPOP), Nonparametric Estimation, Bayesian Estimation, and Machine Learning - GANs and VAEs (ML).
 Within each folder, the requirements for running the code are stipulated including which programs may be necessary.
 Code is mostly written in either MATLAB or python.

 ![Average Tumor](https://github.com/jtnardin/Tumor-Heterogeneity/blob/master/Common/images/avg_tumor.png)

+Note: The code is currently under construction and will be complete by Friday 5/20/20.